Designing a Scalable Portfolio System

 Reflection

 This project felt like an impossible task at the beginning.
-Instead, it became a kind of design operations experiment, made up of content triage, systems thinking, and AI collaboration.
+Instead, it became a kind of design operations experiment, made up of content triage, systems thinking, design, and AI collaboration.

+While AI helped streamline parts of the process, this was ultimately a design-led project, grounded in structure, clarity, and user experience.
 The tools didn’t write my site or invent my case studies.
 But they did:

 • Help me create effects that would’ve previously been harder to achieve